-- Fur-bearing animals and their pelts can only be sold by: - (1) licensed trappers; - (2) licensed retail buyers or wholesale dealers; - (3) fur-bearing animal propagators. - Fur-bearing animals and their pelts can only be purchased for resale by:

-(1) licensed retail buyers or wholesale dealers;(2) fur-bearing animal propagators.

-• Fur-bearing animals and their pelts may be purchased by consumers only for personal use (no resale).

-Trappers may sell fur-bearing animals or their pelts only from November 1 through April 5.

-Live fur-bearing animals may be sold only by a licensed fur-bearing animal propagator, and only sold to persons authorized by permit issued by the department or to another licensed furbearing animal propagator.

-No person may purchase, possess after purchase, or transport for commercial purposes a pelt or carcass taken in this state unless the person has acquired and possesses a retail fur buyer's license or wholesale fur dealer's license.
+- Fur-bearing animals and their pelts can only be sold by: - (1) licensed trappers; - (2) wholesale fur dealers; - (3) fur-bearing animal propagators. - Fur-bearing animals and their pelts can only be purchased for resale by wholesale fur dealers. - Fur-bearing animals and their pelts may be purchased by consumers only for personal use (no resale). - Trappers may sell non-living fur-bearing animals or their pelts taken during commercial harvest at any time during the year. - Live fur-bearing animals may be sold only by a licensed fur-bearing animal propagator, and only sold to persons authorized by permit issued by the department or to another licensed fur-bearing animal propagator. - A person who sells fur-bearing animals prepared for immediate consumption may purchase the carcass of a fur-bearing animal only from a wholesale fur dealer. - A wholesale fur dealer may purchase the carcass or pelt of a fur-bearing animal at any time, provided it was lawfully taken during the commercial season. - Fur-bearing animals offered for sale may only be taken during the commercial season. - · Finished products may be sold by anyone. - No person may purchase, possess after purchase or transport for commercial purposes a pelt or carcass taken in this state unless the person has acquired and possesses a wholesale fur dealer's license. - A trapper may sell the carcass or pelt of a furbearing animal only to a wholesale fur dealer or a puchaser outside Texas.
+Trappers selling furbearing animals to purchasers outside Texas must complete and submit an annual report accounting for all sales out of state.

-A report on a form provided by the department must be completed and filed with the department on or before May 31 by holders of retail fur buyer and wholesale fur dealer's licenses.
-Licensed furbearing animal propagators must file reports by August 31 of each year.
-Failure to meet these reporting requirements will prevent renewal of the fur buyer, dealer, or propagation license.
+A report on a form provided by the department must be completed and filed with the department on or before May 31 by holders of wholesale fur dealer's licenses.
+Licensed fur-bearing animal propagators must file reports by August 31 of each year.
+Failure to meet these reporting requirements will prevent renewal of the dealer or propagation license.